LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Application to transformer inference

-and the solution $\Matrix{q}$ of the LAMP problem \eqref{eq:lamp_problem} can be written in closed form: an entry of $\Matrix{q}$ is nonzero if and only if the corresponding diagonal entry of the LAMP matrix exceeds $\tau$ in absolute value.
+and the solution $\Matrix{q}$ of the componentwise LAMP problem \eqref{eq:lamp_problem} can be written in closed form: an entry of $\Matrix{q}$ is nonzero if and only if the corresponding diagonal entry of $\Matrix{M}$ exceeds $\tau$ in absolute value.
 The diagonal structure of the Jacobian makes it possible to solve \eqref{eq:lamp_problem} immediately.

-For activation functions, LAMP evaluation essentially repeats the mixed-precision accumulation idea of \cite{el2025mixed}.
-The novelty of the proposed LAMP problem \eqref{eq:lamp_problem} is that it applies to arbitrary compositions, and we prove below that transformer-specific compositions are particularly suitable for LAMP evaluation.
+For activation functions, LAMP evaluation essentially repeats the mixed-precision accumulation of \cite{el2025mixed}.
+The novelty of LAMP is generality: it applies to arbitrary compositions, and we prove that transformer-specific compositions are particularly suitable for LAMP evaluation.